internetworklab/cloudping/docs/how-to-join.md

 Now assume that you have already recursively cloned our repo, and cd into the project root.

-1. Pick your nickname, a valid nickname is a valid dns label, satisfies regex `[a-zA-Z-_.\d]+`, for example, `json` is a valid nickname, create a directory in `confed/`, and populate the template contents:
+1. Pick your nickname, a valid nickname is a valid dns label, satisfies regex `[a-zA-Z-_.\d]+`, for example, `jason` is a valid nickname, create a directory in `confed/`, and populate the template contents:

 ```shell
 nickname=jason